-I have had a few messages about John Freyer’s project, which I refer to in the FAQ page on the website.
+I have had a few messages about John Freyer’s project.

 I am not entirely sure that my project is very similar to John Freyer’s.
 I bought his book “All My Life For Sale” while doing some initial hunting around before launching into this.
 He sold items individually, on eBay, down to the smallest things he had, such as a pair of socks, sold for a final price of $2.62.

 What I really liked about his sale was that he went and visited much of his stuff with it’s new owners.
 It was his comment about this particular pair of socks that really started me thinking about the things we own and the memories that are attached to them…